-The current President of the Bar Association has justified the failure to convene a General Meeting on budgetary grounds, and has been quoted as saying in an interview: "Non convening of the General Meeting is related to our problems.
-An attempt to bring together 800 advocates may destroy our budget".58 Concerns were expressed by the lawyers the ICJ met that the failure to convene the General Meeting, and its replacement with the Conference, has among other things effectively meant that the more independent advocates do not take part in the governance of the profession.
+budget".58 Concerns were expressed by the lawyers the ICJ met that the failure to convene the General Meeting, and replacing with the Conference, has among other things effectively meant that the more independent advocates do not take part in the governance of the profession.
 Since only the more loyal lawyers tend to be invited to participate in the Conference, others have no opportunity to express themselves on the issues discussed there.

-The result of the failure to regularly hold the General Meeting or the Conference is that many of the functions of the General Meeting had not been carried out for many years, before the holding of the Conference in 2012.
+The result of the failure to regularly hold the General Meeting is that many of the functions of the General Meeting had not been carried out for many years, before the holding of the Conference in 2012.
 The pattern may be resuming now that more than three years have passed since the last Conference in 2012.

-The inability of the General Meeting or the Conference to exercise their functions for this long period of time resulted in the non-election of the other bodies of the Bar Association-the Presidium and the President of the Bar Association - therefore putting under question their legitimacy.
-The lack of General Meetings also undermined the transparency of the use of the budget of the Bar Association, which is financed by advocates' fees.
+The inability of the General Meeting or the Conference to exercise their functions for this long period of time resulted in the non-election of the other bodies of the Bar Association - the Presidium and the President of the Bar Association - therefore putting under question their legitimacy.
+The lack of General Meetings also undermined the transparency of the use of the budget of the Bar Association, which is made up of the advocates' fees.